 Raymond forklifts are designed to provide excellent visibility.
 Accordingly, an operator is normally able to see pedestrians or other truck operators and warn them of a truck's presence.
 Each lift truck is equipped with a horn as standard equipment.
 The horn serves as a device to warn pedestrians and other truck operators of the truck's presence.
 Also, pedestrians must always follow their workplace rules regarding the separation of pedestrians and lift truck traffic.
 In certain areas of your environments of use, there may be a high level of pedestrian traffic.
 Additionally, some environments present high levels of ambient noise, making the horn and/or an audible travel alarm feature difficult to hear.
-The floor zone light may assist in providing an indication of a lateral distance beside the forklift that pedestrians should not stand or walk into by projecting a line adjacent to the left and right side of the lift truck.
+Zone lights may consist of straight lines to the sides of the truck or an arc behind the truck.
+The floor zone or arc light may assist in providing an indication of a specific distance from the forklift that pedestrians should not stand or walk into by projecting a line on the floor near the truck.
 This does not eliminate the requirement for the operator to utilize the horn and to follow their training regarding operating lift trucks around pedestrians.
 Nor does this eliminate the requirement that pedestrians and operators remain aware of each other and follow their training including but not limited to making eye contact and looking in the direction of travel.

 - + Multiple lights in the same area may create confusion or indifference - + Effectiveness depends upon environment of use, including proximity to the zone light, ambient light conditions in the area, angle at which the zone light is observed, floor finish and reflectivity and number and type of equipment in use - + Light effectiveness / visibility may vary significantly within a single environment - + Habitual use over time can reduce effectiveness of the zone light - + May decrease operator and pedestrian vigilance and attentiveness as they may rely on the zone light rather than follow their training - + May distract or annoy other operators and pedestrians - + The location of the zone light line is not an indication of the direction of impending truck movement.
-Lift trucks can turn quickly within their plan view which can cause the truck's tail to swing outward. - + May encourage pedestrians and other operators to focus their attention on the floor instead of making eye contact with operators - + Your eyes may become adjusted to the lights, making it temporarily difficult to see - + If other vehicles in the same warehouse are not equipped in a consistent manner, it may cause confusion for operators and pedestrians - + May increase truck width, length or overhead clearance on some models - + May be ineffective within aisles because of light interference with rack and/or loads - + In some applications the zone light might be contacted by items in the environment such that damage to the zone light could occur or the light beam's aim could be diverted from the area intended by the customer - + The customer is in the best position to evaluate their application and the distance that a zone light should be pointed from the truck. - + To the extent the customer feels further training on pedestrian safety may be beneficial, rather than adding devices, they may want to consider Raymond's pedestrian safety program "Steps to Safety Pedestrian Safety in a Material Handling Environment"
+Lift trucks can turn quickly within their plan view which can cause the truck's tail to swing outward. - + May encourage pedestrians and other operators to focus their attention on the floor instead of making eye contact with operators - + Your eyes may become adjusted to the lights, making it temporarily difficult to see - + If other vehicles in the same warehouse are not equipped in a consistent manner, it may cause confusion for operators and pedestrians - + May increase truck width, length or overhead clearance on some models - + May be ineffective within aisles because of light interference with rack and/or loads - + In some applications the zone light might be contacted by items in the environment such that damage to the zone light could occur or the light beam's aim could be diverted from the area intended by the customer - + The customer is in the best position to evaluate their application and the distance that a zone light should be pointed from the truck. - + To the extent the customer feels further training on pedestrian safety may be beneficial, rather than adding devices, they may want to consider Raymond's pedestrian safety program "Steps to Safety - Pedestrian Safety in a Material Handling Environment"

-+ 4000 series, 5000 series, 7000 series, 9000 series
++ 4000 series\, 5000 series, 7000 series, 9000 series \Arc light only available on 4460 and 4750